Prunes vs plums - Health impact and Nutrition Comparison

 The nutritional content of plums and prunes is summarized below using visual aids.

 Prunes have approximately five times the amount of calories in plums.
-Moreover, prunes have a higher carbohydrate due to lower water content, sugars, starch, fat, protein, fiber, and polyunsaturated fats.
+Moreover, prunes have a higher carbohydrate, sugar, starch, fat, protein, fiber, and polyunsaturated fat content due to a lower water percentage.
 The glycemic index of prunes is lower than that of plums.

 Plums are more abundant in saturated and monounsaturated fats than prunes.